eclipse-edc/Connector/docs/testing.md

 - slip into a habit of testing the external system rather than your usage of it
 - store secrets directly in the code.
 Github will warn about that.
 - perform complex external system setup in `@BeforeEach` or `@BeforeAll`

+## System tests

+System tests are needed when an entire feature should be tested, end to end.

+To write a system test two parts are needed:
+- _runner_: a module that contains the test logic
+- _runtimes_: one or more modules that define a standalone runtime (e.g. a complete EDC definition)

+The runner can load an EDC runtime by using the `@RegisterExtension` annotation (example in [`FileTransferIntegrationTest`](../system-tests/tests/src/test/java/org/eclipse/dataspaceconnector/system/tests/local/FileTransferIntegrationTest.java)).

+To make sure that the runtime extensions are correctly built and available, they need to be set as dependency of the runner module as `testCompileOnly`. (example in [`build.gradle.kts`](../system-tests/tests/build.gradle.kts)).

+This would permit the dependency isolation between runtimes (very important the test need to run two different components like a control plane and a data plane).